-WASHINGTON (June 01, 2017) – CARE today is deeply alarmed that the Trump Administration has announced its intention to withdraw from the Paris Agreement on climate change – placing an even greater burden on hundreds of millions of people living in extreme poverty, particularly women and girls.
-The misguided decision weakens the U.S.’s standing in the world, which was built on trust that America will abide by its commitments.
+WASHINGTON – CARE today is deeply alarmed that the Trump Administration has announced its intention to withdraw from the Paris Agreement on climate change – placing an even greater burden on hundreds of millions of people living in extreme poverty, particularly women and girls.
+The misguided decision weakens the United State’s standing in the world, which was built on trust that America will abide by its commitments.

 Climate change impacts us all – farmers from Nebraska to Niger, coastal residents from Miami to Mombasa, and anyone who cares about America’s economic, social, and security interests.
 Climate change is a global problem that requires a global solution.
 Now is not the time for the U.S. to walk away from its multilateral commitments and from the people who will be disproportionally impacted by climate change: the extreme poor.